SargeyWargey/Homoothya/Story/Drafts/Chapter_15.md

 He set the bow against the wickiup frame and didn't answer.

 Around us, the whole camp was dissolving.
 Burden baskets appeared, quickly filled, yet every path through the clearing bent toward the lone cottonwood that anchored our lives here.
 The tree leaned over the bend of the dry wash, its roots sunk deep into a hidden seep that smelled of damp clay and river moss.
-In summer it was the only shade wide enough for all of us; tonight it became the place we bury what we could not carry.
+In summer, it was the only shade wide enough for all of us; tonight it became the place we bury what we could not carry.

 The women brought the grinding stones, worn smooth by generations of meal and songs, and set them in the cool hollow between the cottonwood's roots.
 My mother then covered them with sage, crushed broomweed, and earth.
 Grandmother whispered the names of the women who had used those stones before us as she sifted fine sand over them, her hands moving slow and sure.
 When the pit was filled, they arranged a ring of white river pebbles around the trunk, pressed a fan of crow feathers into the scar left by lightning, and brushed the surface with bundled yucca until it looked untouched.
 No one spoke.
 Even the youngest children watched, wide-eyed, as if they understood we were setting part of ourselves into the ground.